laura-kolcavova/CookBook/CookBook.NugetRepository/README.md

 Ensure [Docker Desktop](https://www.docker.com/) is installed and open on your computer.

-Execute this command to pull the BaGet server Docker image:
+Run the following command to pull the BaGet server Docker image:

 ```Bash
 docker pull loicsharma/baget